Skip to content

 Paycor Can Help

-With Paycor’s automated time and attendance system, employees can request time off, see how PTO they’ve accrued and easily access employer PTO policies.
+With Paycor’s automated time and attendance system, employees can request time off, see how much PTO they’ve accrued and easily access employer PTO policies.
 But that’s just the tip of the iceberg.
 Employees can also clock in and out, manage their schedules and view pay stubs, all while on the go.
 Want to learn more?
 Connect with a Paycor consultant.

 You Are Only 1 Step Away